packetframe/legacy/frontend/src/docs/cli.md

 title: CLI
 ---

-For users that prefer a CLI option, there's a `delivrctl` tool that can wraps the API in a simple command line interface.
+For users that prefer a CLI option, there's a `packetframectl` tool that can wraps the API in a simple command line interface.

-The latest version of `delivrctl` can be found on GitHub (https://raw.githubusercontent.com/natesales/delivr/main/delivrctl.py)
+The latest version of `packetframectl` can be found on GitHub (https://raw.githubusercontent.com/packetframe/cdn/main/packetframectl.py)